 Pitfall No. 1: You miss your initial enrollment period

 Generally, you become eligible for Medicare when you turn 65.
 But failing to enroll on time can trigger permanent financial penalties — we’ll get to those shortly — or delay benefits.

 Medicare gives you a seven-month initial enrollment period, which includes the month you turn 65, the three months before and the three months after.

-If you miss that window, you generally must wait to apply during the annual general enrollment period that runs from Jan.
+If you miss that window, you typically must wait to apply during the annual general enrollment period that runs from Jan.
 1 to March 31.
 As a result, the official Medicare handbook says:

 “Your coverage won’t start until July 1 of that year, and you may have to pay a higher Part A and/or Part B premium for late enrollment.”

-If you are collecting Social Security benefits when you turn 65, you’ll get Medicare automatically, so you don’t need to sign up.
+If you are already collecting Social Security benefits when you turn 65, you’ll get Medicare automatically, so you don’t need to sign up.

-If you are working when you turn 65 and have medical insurance coverage through your employer, you may be able to keep your employer’s medical plan.
+If you are still working when you turn 65 and have medical insurance coverage through your employer, you may be able to keep your employer’s medical plan.
 The Medicare program advises that such workers contact their employer to find out how their insurance coverage works with Medicare.